MuizRecon/MuizRecon/README.md

 I'm a cybersecurity practitioner focused on blue team operations, web application security, and API security.
 The defensive side of cybersecurity is where I am building my career.

-Over the past year, I have developed hands-on experience in Security Operations Center (SOC) monitoring, threat detection, log analysis, and incident response.
-I work extensively with tools like Wazuh, ELK Stack, and ModSecurity, approaching every alert with a simple but critical mindset:

-> **What does this actually mean, and what should happen next?**

 My interest in web application and API security goes beyond simply identifying vulnerabilities.
 I focus on understanding how to detect attacks, implement effective defenses, and build systems that identify threats early.
 The intersection of SOC operations and application security is where I thrive.

+I have developed hands-on experience in Security Operations Center (SOC) monitoring, threat detection, log analysis, and incident response.
+I work extensively with tools like Wazuh, ELK Stack, and ModSecurity, approaching every alert with a simple but critical mindset:

 ---

 ## 🛡️ Core Areas of Expertise

-- Security Operations Center (SOC) Monitoring
-- Threat Detection & Analysis
-- Incident Response
-- Log Analysis
-- Detection Engineering
 - Web Application Security
 - API Security
 - Security Monitoring & Alert Triage